Dropshare 5.58 and newer

 Request Placeholders

-The following placeholders can be used for the request header or request body fields:
+The following placeholders can be used for the request URL, header or request body fields:

 Response Placeholders